djh1997/proj324/docs/index.md

 # Report

-I got the LCD hooked up and displayed some random spots of different opacity on the screen.
+I connected the LCD and displayed some random(size and location) spots of different opacity on the screen.

 [random point video](log/IMG_1188.TRIM.MOV)